thisissophiawang/LEGO-Detector-YOLOv5/README.md

-This project is for detecting LEGO pieces using a YOLOv5 model.
+This project implements LEGO piece detection using YOLOv5 model.
 It contains custom dataset configurations, training scripts, and validation results.

+## Note about YOLOv5
+The YOLOv5 repository is not included in this project due to its size.
+You will need to clone it separately during setup following the instructions below.
+However, it's available in the local file which I posted in Canva.

 ## Project Structure
-- \`annotations/\`: Contains labeled data for the LEGO pieces.
+- `annotations/`: Contains labeled data for the LEGO pieces
-- \`training/\`: Training data for the model.
+- `training_set350/`: Training data (70% of dataset)
-- \`validation/\`: Validation data for model evaluation.
+- `validation_set75/`: Validation data (15% of dataset)
+- `testing_set75/`: Testing data (15% of dataset)
-- \`yolo_dataset/\`: Dataset used for YOLOv5 training.
+- `yolo_dataset/`: Processed dataset for YOLOv5 training
+- `update_labels.py`: Step 1- Script to copy corresponding annotation files (.xml) for each image in the training, validation, and testing folders, ensuring that each image in these folders has its matching annotation from the main annotations folder.
+- `convert_labels_to_single_lego_label.py`: step 2- Script for unifying labels,let all the labels in the xml files be 'lego'
+- `dataset_converter.py`: step 3- convert the dataset from VOC format to YOLO format,  Prepares data structure required for YOLOv5 training
+- step 4: Training Script (in YOLOv5 repository & local Canva file):
+  - `train.py`: Main training script for YOLO model
+  - Located in cloned YOLOv5 repository， available in local Canva file.
+  - Handles model training with specified parameters
+- `requirements.txt`: List of project dependencies

 ## Requirements
 - Python 3.x